 We work towards our goal of accelerated progress for all by placing a strong emphasis on differentiated teaching and resources that ensures each pupil is fully stretched and challenged.
 Students learn through the enquiry process which develops resourcefulness, reasoning skills and curiosity that enables lifelong learning.

 As a Community school we follow the new National Curriculum, this programme is enhanced by RE, Drama, PHSE (Personal, Health & Social Education) as well as Careers Education.
-In years 7, 8 & 9 students are taught in Stage not Age classes, with fluid transition between groups.
-In year 9 students begin preparation for examination specifications at Key Stage 4.
+In years 7 & 8 students (key stage 3) are taught in Stage not Age classes, with fluid transition between groups.

 Download the New National Curriculum for England Framework